-Statement on General Data Protection Regulations
+General Data Protection Regulations

-When you agree to take part in a health research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
+When you agree to take part in a research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
 These organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.
 Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.

-Information we share will not identify you and will not be combined with other information in a way that could identify you.
-The information will only be used for the purpose of research, and cannot be used to contact you or to affect your care.
+Where this information could identify you, the information will be held securely with strict arrangements about who can access the information.
+The information will only be used for the purpose of health and care research, or to contact you about future opportunities to participate in research.
 It will not be used to make decisions about future services available to you, such as insurance.